 From the moment the SFX board sees a ground level on the pin, it takes ~120ms to play a WAV file and ~200ms to play an OGG file.
 These are within 'instant feedback' expectation

-There's a lot of different ways you may want to play your sound effects.
+There are a lot of different ways you may want to play your sound effects.
 Normally a microcontroller would be required to get exactly what you want, but the Sound Board is pretty smart and has the ability to play audio a couple different ways depending on the file name

 There's no code or firmware involved, only the file name of the audio file!